Point Betsie Light: History

 The cylindrical tower is 39 ft tall, but sits on a dune.
 It is attached to the Lighthouse keepers house, which was upgraded to an attractive gambrel roof design.

 This was one of the earliest Life Saving Stations, and was run under the auspices of the U.S. Life-Saving Service.
 In 1910 the United States Lighthouse Board was reconstituted as the U.S. Lighthouse Service.
 In 1939 these agencies were merged under the control of the U.S. Coast Guard.

 Prior to being automated in 1983, the 'wickies' operated the light for 106 years.
-This was the last manned lighthouse on Lake Michigan and the last Michigan lighthouse to lose its keeper.
+This was the last staffed lighthouse on Lake Michigan and the last Michigan lighthouse to lose its keeper.
 The light is now a Vega VRB-25 system.
 The new optic would be visible for a range of 15 to 22 mi, depending on the bulb used.

 In addition to the lighthouse, the site presently includes a fog signal building and an oil house.
 Most remnants of the former lifesaving station site have disappeared, including the original boathouse.
 Some of the former housing units were converted through the years into private cottages and still sit amongst the dunes nearby.
 Most notable amongst these are the former horse barn which is incorporated into a seasonal cottage to the north of the site, and the sizable 1920s lifesaving personnel dormitory house to the south.
-A newly constructed building housing a gift shop, public bathrooms and an area for display of related artifacts is slated to open in 2014.
+A newly constructed building housing a gift shop, public bathrooms and an area for display of related artifacts opened in 2014.

 Fog signals have received much attention at Point Betsie.
 In the autumn of 1912, the fog signal building was rebuilt.
 The 10 in locomotive whistles were replaced by 10 inch chime whistles.
 Meanwhile, the lamp was upgraded to an incandescent oil vapor system, with an intensity of 55,000 candlepower.
 In 1921, upon being connected to the electrical power grid, aa 110-volt electric bulb was installed, and the fog signal upgraded to twin Type "G" diaphones, driven by electric air compressors.
 The diaphone doubled the audible radius, and had the added benefit that it could be brought on line immediately, without waiting for steam engines to build pressure.
 The following April the fog signal's characteristic was changed to a group of two blasts every 30 seconds.
 Dismantled and sold as junk to the local residents in the 1970s, who hauled it away, all original fog horn apparatus has long since disappeared and is no longer on site.

 The light is located on Point Betsie, Michigan, which in turn is part of a recognized terrestrial marine near shore ecosystem, dominated by a coastal dune with unique flora and fauna, including Pitcher's Thistle, Lake Huron Locust, and fascicled broomrape.